A simple and powerful text-based interactive user interface for Mercurial

 Run the testsuites

 Note: The –pylint option enables coding standards checks.
 Take a look at the pylintrc file for detailed coding rules used in lairucrem.

 pip install docutils python setup.py --long-description | rst2html --strict -

-py.test to watch for file system changes with the
+I’ve added pytest-xdist to dev_requirements.txt which allows pytest to watch for file system changes with the -f option.

 Please check the followings before sending your pull request:

 Add yourself to the CONSTRIBUTORS.txt file.

 Check the new feature/fix by add new tests or by adapting existing tests (test coverage is useful here).
 If your change does not need test change, tell it in the commit message.

 Check that tests are all green, including the –doctest-modules and –pylint options.
 Note that you can disable falsy warnings from pylint (with caution) by adding a comment like:

 Help me understand your patch with a few lines of description in the commit message (but do not translate your code to english :P).
 This makes the patch integration easier and quicker than it could be without it.
 You can also refer to an existing issue from the tracker – I’m not a github/bitbucket addict, so let the commit message self sufficient.